sibgit/sibgit.github.io/README.md

 tracking changes in code and other types of text documents.
 First released in 2005, Git has become the **de-facto standard** for version control, and is extensively used in both open source and commercial software development.

-Git is not limited to software development, and has proved to be an essential tool in **reproducible research** - allowing to keep track of files such as data analysis scripts, pipelines, reports or more generally any text-based document.
+Beyond software development, Git has also proven to be an essential tool in **reproducible research** - allowing to keep track of files such as data analysis scripts, pipelines, reports or more generally any text-based document.

-This **2-days course** gives a **comprehensive overview of Git** and its most useful commands, as well as an introduction to collaborative workflows using GitHub through both theory and practical exercises.
+This **2-days course** gives a **comprehensive overview of Git** and its most useful commands, as well as an introduction to collaborative workflows using [**GitHub**](https://github.com) through both theory and practical exercises.

-The course starts with the basics of Git - it is therefore suitable for people with no or little knowledge of Git - and will take the participants all the way into more advanced territory such as editing the history of a Git repository.
-Emphasis is also put on collaborative workflows, which are actively practiced in some of the exercises.
+The course starts with the basics of Git - it is therefore suitable for people with no or little knowledge of Git - and will take participants all the way into more advanced territory such as editing the history of a Git repository.
+Emphasis is also put on collaborative workflows, which are actively practiced in some of the practical exercises.

-Please note that this course focuses exclusively on using Git via **command line**.
+**Important:** please note that this course focuses exclusively on using Git via **command line**.
 This knowledge is then easily transferrable to any GUI environment (e.g. VS Code, RStudio, etc.).

-Specifically, the course covers the following topics:
+The course covers the following topics:

 #### Day 1: first steps with Git

 * Brief introduction to version control systems and Git.
-* Git basics: creating a git repository and making commits.
+* Git basics: creating a Git repository and making commits.
-* Git concepts: commits, the HEAD pointer and the Git index.
+* Git concepts: commits, the `HEAD` pointer and the Git index.
 * Git branches: introduction to branched workflows and collaborative workflow examples.
 * Branch management: merge, rebase and cherry-pick.
-* Retrieving data from the Git database: git checkout.
+* Retrieving data from the Git database: `git checkout`.
 * Working with remotes: collaborating with Git and GitHub.
-* GitHub: a brief overview.

 #### Day 2: Git advanced topics

 * Rewriting history: interactive rebase, git reset and commit amending.
-* The detached HEAD state explained.
+* The detached `HEAD` state explained.
-* The Git stash: Git’s “cut and paste” functionality.
+* The Git stash.
 * Git tags: label important commits.
-* GitHub: creating a new project, adding new users and collaborating with them.
+* GitHub: creating new projects, adding users and collaborating with them.

 #### Optional modules